ietf-wg-pce/draft-ietf-pce-iana-update/draft-ietf-pce-iana-update.md

 | SRv6 Capability Flag Field | {{RFC9603}} | |
 {: title="PCEP Registries Affected"}

+Future registries in the "Path Computation Element Protocol (PCEP) Numbers" registry group should prefer to use "IETF Review" over "Standards Action".

 # Experimental Error-Types

 This document requests IANA for the designation of four PCEP Error-Type codepoints (252-255) for Experimental Use.